 - CNIB Independent Living Skills Specialist Tracy Garbutt and his guide dog Kurt will give a presentation on their relationship and answer visitors' questions at 2 p.m. on the Level 6 Carolyn Sifton Foundation Terrace.

 - The renowned 100 Decibels troupe presents a Deaf mime performance at 12 p.m. in Bonnie & John Buhler Hall near the main entrance on Level 1.

-- Society of Manitobans with Disabilities' All Abilities Dancers, consisting of differently abled performers (including those with mobility challenges), share their joy of dance in a show at 1 p.m. in Bonnie & John Buhler Hall, followed by a discussion with the audience.
+- Society of Manitobans with Disabilities - will open in a new tab' All Abilities Dancers, consisting of differently abled performers (including those with mobility challenges), share their joy of dance in a show at 1 p.m. in Bonnie & John Buhler Hall, followed by a discussion with the audience.

 - Seven American Sign Language (ASL) interpreters and two intervenors who help Deaf-blind people communicate through touch signals will be positioned throughout the Museum during the day to assist visitors and answer questions about their work.

 - A quiet space will be designated on Level 4 off the Actions Count gallery to serve the needs of visitors with autism spectrum disorder and others who may need a non-stimulating environment.